Zhykos/cool-tools/README.md

 * [BasketAPI](./BasketAPI/README.md): a simple API to manage a basket made with Play Framework
 * [BenchmarkOpenTelemetryCollector](./BenchmarkOpenTelemetryCollector/README.md): a simple project to benchmark the OpenTelemetry Collector
 * [ErrorUseCase](./ErrorUseCase/README.md): a simple backend - frontend architecture to demonstrate how to use logs and traces in case of errors
-* [front-home](./front-home/README.md): a simple front-end to display the home page, made with Vue.js
+* [Shop-front](./Shop-front/README.md): a simple front-end to display the home page, made with Vue.js
 * [Infra](./Infra/README.md): the infrastructure of the project, made with Docker Compose
 * [InvoiceAPI](./InvoiceAPI/README.md): a simple API to manage invoices, made with Java and Quarkus
 * [OrderAPI](./OrderAPI/README.md): a simple API to manage orders, made with Go
 * [Observability presentation *PowerPoint like*](./Presentations/observability/README.md): a French presentation I may use to illustrate how to use OpenTelemetry through the Shop example and other stuffs
 * [ProductAPI](./ProductAPI/README.md): a simple API to manage products, made with Java and Spring Boot (WebFlux)
-* [ShopE2E](./ShopE2E/README.md): end-to-end tests for the Shop and all services
+* [Shop E2E](./Shop-E2E/README.md): end-to-end tests for the Shop and all services
 * [UserAPI](./UserAPI/README.md): a simple API to manage users, made with Java and Spring Boot.

 You'll find a complete architecture documentation with the file [arch.plantuml](./arch.plantuml).